On products of elementarily indivisible structures: Introduction

 \end{definition}

-\begin{definition} We say a structure $\cM$ is \emph{homogeneous} if whenever $A \subset M$ with $|A| < |M|$ and $f : A \to M$ is a partial elementary map, there is an automorphism $\sigma\in \aut(\cM)$ such that $\sigma \upharpoonright A = f$. \end{definition}
+\begin{definition} We say a structure $\cM$ is \emph{homogeneous} if whenever $A \subset \cM$ with $|A| < |\cM|$ and $f : A \to \cM$ is a partial elementary map, there is an automorphism $\sigma\in \aut(\cM)$ such that $\sigma \upharpoonright A = f$. \end{definition}

-\begin{definition} We say a structure $\cM$ is \emph{ultrahomogeneous} if whenever $A \subset M$ with $|A| < |M|$ and $f : A \to M$ is a partial isomorphism, there is an automorphism $\sigma\in \aut(\cM)$ such that $\sigma \upharpoonright A = f$. \end{definition}
+\begin{definition} We say a structure $\cM$ is \emph{ultrahomogeneous} if whenever $A \subset \cM$ with $|A| < |\cM|$ and $f : A \to \cM$ is a partial isomorphism, there is an automorphism $\sigma\in \aut(\cM)$ such that $\sigma \upharpoonright A = f$. \end{definition}

 In \cite{HKO11}, a construction very similar to the following was introduced.
 We note that while our construction is slightly different, in fact, in the context of binary relational languages these two definitions coincide.
+We further note that the notation below is classic for structures in a binary language (e.g. \cite{Cherlin} and \cite{Lachlan}) and in fact coincides with the lexicographic (partial) order and the lexicographic product of graphs (sometimes referred to as wreath product).
+Having said that, \cite[Definition 2.1]{HKO11} and \cite[Definition 2.3]{HKO11} are the earliest occurrences the author was able to find of such a product for languages of arbitrary arity.

 \begin{definition} Let $\cM$, $\cN$ be structures in a relational language, $\cL$.
+Let $M, N$ be their universes, respectively.
 The \emph{lexicographic product} $\cM[ \cN ]$ is the $\cL$-structure whose universe is $M\times N$ where for every $n$-ary relation $R\in \cL$ we set

-Let $\scomp{\cM}{\cN}^{s}$ be $\scomp{\cM}{\cN}$ expanded by a binary relation $s$ interpreted as
+Let $\scomp{\cM}{\cN}^{s}$ be $\scomp{\cM}{\cN}$ expanded by a binary relation $s\notin \cL$ interpreted as

 \end{definition}

 For the purposes of this paper, we generalize the definition above to the following.